Little Niagara (wet and dry)

 Most of the water in Travertine Creek comes from Antelope and Buffalo Springs.
 These two springs have a combined flow of about five million gallons of water a day during high flow years.

 However, sometimes no water comes out of these two springs.
 Why?

-The springs will stop flowing as the aquifer goes down.
-When water is removed from the aquifer through springs and wells, faster than rainfall can refill it, some springs and wells go dry.
+The water in the springs comes from the Arbuckle-Simpson aquifer.
+When water is drained from the aquifer through springs and wells faster than rainfall can refill it, these two springs can and will run dry.

 Documented dry periods for Antelope Springs:

 There are a number of cold-water mineral springs in the park which give rise to sulphur, bromide, and iron-bearing waters.
 Most of these are enclosed in pavilions or small decorative pools constructed of native stone and shaded by groves of large, old trees.

 Unlike Hot Springs National Park, in Arkansas, which in the past maintained facilities for various mineral water therapies, the Platt Historic District never hosted a publicly owned bathhouse.
 The National Park Service makes available and maintains the various springs for all visitors and indicates their mineral composition, but makes no claim regarding their medicinal or therapeutic values.